mikavilpas/yazi.nvim/documentation/plugin-management.md

 - you manually add any plugin specific Yazi keybindings to your Yazi configuration

-The benefits of using the yazi.nvim plugin manager are:
+The benefits of using lazy.nvim as a plugin manager are:

 - See all installed plugins in one place in the excellent lazy.nvim dashboard
 - Preview incoming updates before installing them